sinitic-brush-talk-hk/polyu-text-corpus/README.md

 2. Upload back to GitHub using "Add file" > "Upload files", then press commit.

+## Deployment

+Any commits made to this repository will automatically be deployed to https://sinitic-brush-talk-hk.github.io/polyu-text-corpus/ via GitHub actions.

+To deploy to an external server, download the generated zip file in the “Artifacts” section of the newest workflow run on the actions tab.

-## Build
+## Development

-You need to regenerate the static website after making any changes.
+When developing locally, you need to regenerate the static website after making any changes.

 1. Clone from GitHub to a local directory.